austinmama/vpc/fl-faq.md

 You cannot change the target scope for an existing flow log collector.
 You can delete the existing collector and create a new one with the desired target scope.

-## Do I need to suspend the flow log collector before deleting it?
+## Do I need to suspend a flow log collector before deleting it?
 {: #faq-suspend-before-you-delete-flow-log-collector}
 {: faq}
 {: support}